 1-Sentence-Summary: Keep Showing Up explores the struggles that married couples face on a daily basis, from falling into a routine to fighting over their children, and how to overcome them by being grateful, positive and re-establishing a connection with God.

 Favorite quote from the author:

 Oftentimes, we see marriage as a ‘’happily ever after’’ version of the story.
 Hollywood movies and sneak peeks into the lives of celebrities have made marriage look like an effortlessly achieved fairy tale filled with good times only.
 But is that the reality?

-Keep Showing Up sheds some light on this stereotype and presents a few truthful facts about the reality of marriage.
+Keep Showing Up by Karen Ehman sheds some light on this stereotype and presents a few truthful facts about the reality of marriage.
 In addition, the book dives deep into the subject of healthy couple relationships and recommends a strong connection with God.

 Sometimes, we start to wonder why the other person isn’t the same as before, why things feel so different, or where it all went wrong.
 So, naturally, these are questions that go through everyone’s mind once they become involved in a long-term relationship.